wonsunahn/CS1632_DrunkCarnivalShooter/README.md

 the execution target is set to TestRunner instead of DrunkCarnivalShooter:

 ```
-target = TestRunner
+target = edu.pitt.cs.TestRunner
 ```

+TestRunner.java is a class I wrote that invokes the JUnitCore.runClasses API on our DrunkCarnivalShooterTest.java JUnit class.
+The returned Result object can be probed to enumerate failures.

-TestRunner invokes JUnit on the DrunkCarnivalShooterTest test class.
-As is, DrunkCarnivalShooterTest.java is incomplete and does not do much.
+Now let's focus our attention on DrunkCarnivalShooterTest.java itself.
+As is, it is incomplete and does not do much.
 Fill in the locations with // TODO comments inside DrunkCarnivalShooterTest.java.
 In the setUp method, use the Verify API such that you enumerate all the 16 possible states that the game can be in, as well as the target choice made by the user